- Working Groups

 The land component of CESM1.x is the Community Land Model, version 4.0 (CLM4) or version 4.5 (CLM4.5).
 This documentation supports CLM4, version 4.0.
 The CLM4 requires a surface dataset that defines the spatial distribution of vegetation, surface water, and land ice.
-This surface dataset is created offline, using CLM tools and the set of 'raw' datafiles, most of which are at 0.5deg resolution, that define the spatial distribution of vegetation types (expressed as plant function types or PFT), soil color, soil texture, leaf/stem areas and heights, inland lakes, urban area and land ice data.
+This surface dataset is created offline, using CLM tools and the set of 'raw' datafiles, most of which are at half-degree resolution, that define the spatial distribution of vegetation types (expressed as plant function types or PFT), soil color, soil texture, leaf/stem areas and heights, inland lakes, urban area and land ice data.

 e.g., set fsurdat = ‘surfdata_0.9x1.25_simyr1850_c091006.nc’

-Some near-modern simulations are able to use the present day (default) surface dataset.
-However, if you want to make changes to your land cover (e.g., by adding/removing land ice or by changing vegetation), you need to create a new surface dataset to reflect these changes.
+Many near-modern simulations are able to use the present day (default) surface dataset.
+However, if you want to make changes to your land cover (e.g., by adding/removing land ice or by changing vegetation), you will need to create a new surface dataset to reflect these changes.
 The surface dataset requires 'raw' data at 0.5 degree grid resolution netCDF files called 'mksrf' files.
 These data reflect the spatial distribution of vegetation types (PFT), inland lakes, and land ice data for the land model.

-If your experiment requires a change in land ice, we provide a tool called convert_mksrf.F90 that will modify the default mksrf files to reflect land surface changes in glaciers, lakes/wetlands, and PFTs.
+If your experiment requires a change in land ice, we provide a set of tools that will modify the default raw data files to reflect land surface changes in glaciers, lakes/wetlands, and PFTs.
 The programs will also remove crops, and set harvest variables to zero.
 The modeler needs to provide a netCDF file of surface topography and land ice at 10min resolution.
-If you have added land and/or land ice over ocean grid cells (e.g., Fenno-Scandia, Hudson Bay) you will also need to create new coupler mapping files to reflect the change to the land/sea mask.
+NOTE: If you have added new land (and/or ice-covered land) over ocean grid cells (e.g., Fenno-Scandia, Hudson Bay) you will also need to create new coupler mapping files to reflect the change to the land/sea mask.